 It comes as some surprise to learn that Britian's first automatic level crossing was not installed until 1961 at Spath in Staffordshire.
 I am indebted to Dave Harris for permission to reproduce his article on the history of this installation.
 Although Spath was only in service for a short period of four years, the method of implementation became the pattern for subsequent installations.
 There appears initially to have been no requirement for telephones to be provided as a matter of course.[picture of Spath crossing: Nick Allsop collection]

 However, it was evidently realised in the following few years that the risk of vehicles becoming stranded on these automatic crossings required some mitigating measure.
-By the time of the Hixon disaster on 6th January 1968, telephones were provided for the use of drivers of slow-moving or unusual loads.
-The wording and signage were specified by the Ministry of Transport.
+Sadly this was too late to prevent the terrible tragedy at Hixon in Leicestershire on 6th January 1968 (Picture on left - Stoke Sentinel.
+Click for larger image).
+Although telephones had been provided for the use of drivers of slow-moving or unusual loads with wording and signage specified by the Ministry of Transport, it proved inadequate protection.

 The subsequent inquiry into the crash concluded that: "the Ministry [had] drafted the emergency notice in such a form that it was not likely to attract the attention of drivers who ought to have complied with it."
 It went on to conclude: "The origin of the accident was in the failure of officers of both the Ministry and British Railways to appreciate the measures necessary to deal with a hazard of which they were aware." (quoted from Railway World, September, 1968)[Picture of Hixon disaster: Leicester Mercury]

 Following publication of the Inquiry Report the requirements for telephones at automatic crossings were increased greatly and the position and signage improved.
 A special system was developed by Plessey at Beeston which is described in the next part.